rishpandey/blog/source/_tutorials/getting-started-with-css.md

 	These are used to select an element by its attribute.
 For example, a		paragraph with id message can be selected by **p[id=“message”]**.

 	* pseudo class selectors
-	Pseudo classes are predefined keywords that are used to select an 		element based on its **state**, or to target a specific child.
-There are 		many pseudo-classes like active, checked, disabled, hover, last-child 		etc. For example, a disabled can be selected by using a colon (:) like 		**button:disabled**.
+	Pseudo classes are predefined keywords that are used to select an 		element based on its state, or to target a specific child.
+There are 		many pseudo-classes like active, checked, disabled, hover, last-child 		etc. For example, a disabled can be selected by using a colon (:) like 		button:disabled.

 	* pseudo element selectors
 	Pseudo elements are used to style a part of an element, there are five 		supported pseudo elements,